PrideLab/PRIDE-PPPAR/README.md

 ![pridelab.icon](https://github.com/PrideLab/PRIDE-PPPAR/blob/master/pride.png)
-## PRIDE-PPPAR II
+## PRIDE-PPPAR ver.
+2.1

-PRIDE PPP-AR II originates in Dr. Maorong Ge’s efforts on PPP-AR and later developed and improved by Dr. Jianghui Geng's team including Songfeng Yang.
+PRIDE PPP-AR ver.
+2.1 originates in Dr. Maorong Ge’s efforts on PPP-AR and later developed and improved by Dr. Jianghui Geng's team including Songfeng Yang.
 It is an open-source software package which is based on many GNSS professionals’ collective work in GNSS Research Center, Wuhan University.